Born in Dundee, Scotland to a merchant family.

 Since its foundation the collection of testing machines has increased, in particular a number of machines have been donated to the museum by Imperial College Mechanical Engineering Department.

 The building was listed Grade 2 in 1971 and this was upgraded to 2* on 18th June 2014.
 The listing includes the Kirkaldy machine.
-English Heritage listing details.
+Historic England (formerly English Heritage) listing details.